 Enjoyed the post – please pin it!

 Guest blogger bio

-Tom is a traveller from England who has spent the past five years living in various countries around the globe such as Australia and New Zealand.
+Tom is a traveler from England who has spent the past five years living in various countries around the globe such as Australia and New Zealand.
 He decided to set up his own blog, The Travelling Tom, to help people travel cheaper and for longer.
-He is into fitness and a keen sports fan, who loves the occassional Guinness!
+He is into fitness and a keen sports fan, who loves the occasional Guinness!

 Check out Tom’s current post guide on Bilbao here